What is Candle Making?

 Candles took on their own form based on the region, varying in the type of wick and wax used.
 People would use oils from plants, fruits, nuts, and animals.

 Animal fats, or tallow, used in the past were commonly sourced from cows, pigs, and sheep.
 As you can probably imagine, candles made from tallow didn’t smell as pleasant as the candles we have today.

 Up until the 18th century, tallow was the primary wax used for candles.
 When the whaling industry became popular, people started to use spermaceti wax made from the head oil of a sperm whale.

 This type of wax emitted a more pleasant odor than animal fats and burned quite cleanly.
 Once stearin and paraffin wax were developed, the use of spermaceti wax faded.
 By the end of the 20th century, soy, palm, and synthetic waxes entered the market.

 The Decline of candle making

 With the invention of the candle-making machine in the early 19th century, the manual process of traditional candle-making started to decline.

-Machines were able to produce thousands of candles per hour, way more than any solo candlemaker could keep up with up.
-Candles become much more affordable and available on the market as a result of this.
+Machines could produce thousands of candles per hour, way more than any solo candlemaker could keep up with.
+Due to this, candles have become much more affordable and available on the market.

-A drop in candle making was seen once again with the invention of electricity by the end of the 19th century.
+A drop in candle making was seen again with electricity’s invention by the end of the 19th century.
 Candles were then only used for emergency purposes and special occasions.